-Par-bake (blind bake) the pastry cups on the center rack in a 400F oven for 16-17 minutes. *For dairy free par bake the cups for 18-20 minutes.
-The cups will be golden (for dairy free, more of a creamy color), puffy and fragrant when ready.
+Par-bake (blind bake) the pastry cups on the center rack in a 400F oven for 16-17 minutes.
+The cups will be golden when ready. *For dairy free par bake the cups for 18-20 minutes (for dairy free, the crust will be more of a creamy color), until puffy and fragrant.
 Immediately after removing the pastry cups from the oven, use the bottom of a shot glass or back of a spoon to gently press the bottom of the pastry down, smoothing it down to make more room for the filling.
 Bake the Decorative Shapes: For the decorative cutouts, brush with milk then sprinkle sugar on top.
 Bake on a parchment lined sheet pan while the pastry par bakes for about 8-12 minutes or until goldenish - keep an eye on them - the smaller the cutout the quicker the bake.

 Make the Filling:

 While the pastry is par baking, make the pumpkin custard filling.In a medium mixing bowl, add the pumpkin, milk, egg, sugar, maple syrup, vanilla extract, salt and pumpkin pie spice.
 Whisk the ingredients together until they are smooth and creamy.
 Set it aside.

 Fill the Pastry and Finish the Mini Pies:

 Just after the cups come out of the oven, fill each cup with about 2 Tbs (22g) of the pumpkin pie filling.
 Each cup should be filled to the top interior edge of the pastry.
 Place the filled mini pies into the oven and reduce the temperature of the oven to 300F (150C).
 Bake the mini pies for 18-20 minutes just until the center is set (it will not be wobbly).